7 Epic Trail Running Videos

 Taking you away from the noise, electronics and smog of inner cities, it's no wonder trail running has become a popular escapism from modern, urban life.
 It takes you on an ever-changing journey, next to plants and wildlife and through some of the most incredible terrain on earth.
 And the views are... well, spectacular.

-Here are five videos that highlight the epic scenery, terrain and experience you can have trail running.
+Here are seven videos that highlight the epic scenery, terrain and experience you can have trail running.

 LionHeart Trail Race